jojenta/aws-xray-developer-guide/doc-source/xray-sdk-nodejs-segment.md

 The SDK records annotations as key\-value pairs in an `annotations` object in the segment document\.
 Calling `addAnnotation` twice with the same key overwrites previously recorded values on the same segment or subsegment\.

-To find traces that have annotations with specific values, use the `annotations.key` keyword in a [filter expression](xray-console-filters.md)\.
+To find traces that have annotations with specific values, use the `annotation.key` keyword in a [filter expression](xray-console-filters.md)\.

 **Example app\.js \- Annotations**